 One of the myths about life insurance is that it’s expensive which can put lots of you off.
-But life cover could start from as little as £2.25** a month and half of our customers could be covered for less than £5** a month – that’s peanuts for peace of mind.
+But life cover for half of our customers could be covered for less than £5.00** a month – that’s peanuts for peace of mind.
 So, your loved ones and your wallet a favour – start comparing life insurance today.

-** Starting price and average price amounts based on comparethemarket.com data in August 2016 Based on £100,000 decreasing term policy over 10 years with guaranteed premiums for a 30 year old non-smoker.
+** 50% of customers could achieve a premium of up to £5.00 a month based on comparethemarket.com data from May 2016 to Apr 2017.
+Based on a £100,000 decreasing term policy over 10 years with guaranteed premiums for a 30 year old non-smoker.